 Maintaining Your System

-1. Feed The Fish (every day)
+1. Feeding The Fish (every day)

-2. Check pH Level
+2. Check The pH Level

 The pH level of the aquaponics system plays a significant role in determining whether your system will work.
 Check the pH level weekly.
-The pH should be neutral, between 6.8 - 7.0, which is the ideal pH for the fish, plants, and bacteria.
+The pH should be neutral, between 6.8 - 7.0, which is the ideal pH for fish, plants, and bacteria.

 You can lower your water pH by using pH down products, which usually contain food-grade phosphoric acid.
-Add only a little pH down at a time to lower the pH to the proper level.
+Add only a little pH down at a time to reduce the pH to the proper level.

 If you have a lower pH, you can make adjustments using pH-up products, which usually contain potassium hydroxide and potassium carbonate.
 Add little at a time until your water pH is raised to the proper level.